 Find a large basket and fill is with oyster shells, or sea shells.
 This a cheap decorating idea that looks wonderful.

 Another unique item is old wood shutters.
 I found these at the local flea market.
 They make a fabulous addition to the coastal style!
 A beautiful seashell wreath is another way to bring nature indoors.

 Remember when accessorizing, to keep things simple and uncluttered.
 Don’t overdo it with too many accessories.

 The wonderful thing about window treatment ideas for beach house style is you don’t have to spend a fortune!
 Just installing simple bamboo window coverings would look wonderful.

 Sheers are the quintessential look and feel for a coastal look with the dreamy way they flow in the breeze.
 Ready-made sheers are inexpensive and easy to install.
-Or try your hand at making your own sheer window treatments.

 For a unique and inexpensive curtain design, buy some super cheap white curtains from Wal-mart, and tie a large knot in them.